2sic/2sxc-docs/2sxc Docs Generator/api/dot-net/Custom/Hybrid/_Hybrid.md

 ﻿---
 uid: Custom.Hybrid
 summary: Recommended Base Classes for all your Razor and C# files which work on Dnn ☢️ & Oqtane 🩸.
-# title: Custom.Hybrid Namespace
+title: Custom.Hybrid Namespace Dnn ☢️ & Oqtane 🩸
 ---

-# Custom.Hybrid Namespace Dnn ☢️ & Oqtane 🩸

 This contains all the _hybrid_ base classes for your own solutions.
 They are meant to work across platforms (Dnn ☢️, Oqtane 🩸, NopCommerce 🔵 etc.)